Popular Phishing Scams and How to Avoid Them

-Scammers often send emails or text messages to their victims in a bid to trick them into handing over sensitive information.
-And if you’re not attentive enough, then you may be someone who falls into their trap.
+Scammers often send emails or text messages to their victims to trick them into handing over sensitive information.
+And if you’re not attentive enough, you may just get hooked.

 - How to protect yourself from phishing attacks